to help you feel authentic and alive.

 why Deep Healing is

-One of the hardest things to hear a therapist say is that you aren’t broken.
+It can be frightening and painful to hear a therapist say that you aren’t broken.
 Part of you knows that can’t be true.
 Your trauma, your body—something about you—needs to be fixed.
 Why else would you be in therapy?
 Yet, I believe there's something more essential inside of all of us that longs to strip away the grinding expectation that we need to change somehow in order to be loved and accepted.
 What would it be like to engage in a healing process that steps outside systems that degrade, dehumanize, and diminish who we are and step into true self-love?

 One day you finally knew what you had to do, and began.